TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/arg.rst

-Additional arguments passed to these functions must be addresses of variables whose type is determined by the format string; these are used to store values from the input tuple.
+Additional arguments passed to these functions must be addresses of variables whose type is determined by the format string; these are used to store values kutoka the input tuple.
 There are a few cases, as described in the list of format units above, where these parameters are used as input values; they should match what is specified for the corresponding format unit in that case.